bulletmark/pystand/README.md

   --skip                skip the specified versions when removing all (only
                         can be specified with --all) -r RELEASE, --release RELEASE
-                        only remove versions if from specified release (e.g.
+                        only remove versions if from specified YYYMMDD release (e.g. 20240415)
-                        20240415)
 ```

 ### Command `list`